Crazyblox/Pajamas/Roblox/README.md

 ### Disclaimer:
 This setup process requires the use of a roblox studio beta feature, and as such reliability cannot be guaranteed for using in any context beyond attempting to import the files into studio itself.

+#### Rojo

+Pajamas has already been setup as a Rojo project.
+Given the latest version of Rojo, serve in the root folder to find Pajamas in `ReplicatedStorage` under `PajamasRoblox`.
+You can edit the `default.project.json` file to change this behaviour.